secondary-smiles/communication-application/Specs.md

 Visible-user messages are standard messages sent from one user to another.

-These are messages that will be directly shown to the user
+These messages that will be directly shown to the user

 ### Visible-server